technosf/tuner/PACKAGING.md

 The flathub build manifest can be found here:
 <https://github.com/louis77/flathub/tree/com.github.louis77.tuner>

-- [ ] Move over to a non-elementary base image

 ## Pacstall

 Tuner is in the pacstall repo with the lastest release (1.3.1):